ercineld/furniture_image_similarity/README.md

 # Furniture Image Similarity
 This project explains how to find most similar furniture images (out of a range of images of your own) based on your input image via using convolutional neural network model.

+**Please note you need a furniture image dataset for this model to work, the data I used was private, therefore it is not included here.**

 ## Notebooks

 There are 3 notebooks;